steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Multi-Level-System-Menus.md

 ![Multi Level System Menu Template](../images/Multi-Level-System-Menu-Template.png)

-In this example the Output parameter is not connected to a physical parameter.
-To set the value of the desired parameter, the Output parameter of the UI script must be connected to the respective parameter in the program.
+In this example, the Output parameter is not connected to a physical parameter.
+To set the value of a parameter, the Output parameter of the UI script must be connected to this parameter in the program.